protocol/research-website/content/tutorials/resnetlab-on-tour/ipld/index.md

 InterPlanetary Linked Data (IPLD) is the data layer for content-addressed systems and the Web 3.0.
 It is a suite of technologies for representing and traversing hash-linked data.
 In this module you'll understand:

   - Why IPLD exists
-  - IPLD’s fundamental concepts, such as Merkle DAGs and Merkle Roots
+  - Merkle DAGs and Merkle Roots
   - The relation of IPLD to IPFS
   - How to use IPLD for a distributed data structure